pranthicavuturu/PredictiveAnalytics/README.md

 5. Colab will list the notebooks in the repository.
 Click on the PredictiveAnalyticsProject_Source_Code.ipynb to open.
 6. Once the notebook is open in Colab, you can run it by clicking on `Runtime` > `Run all` to execute all cells, or run each cell individually as needed.

 The notebook loads the dataset from the GitHub repository.
-This process will allow you to run the analysis without any local setup requirements, using the computing resources provided by Google Colab.
+This process will allow you the run without any local setup requirements, using the computing resources provided by Google Colab.

 ## Overview
 This project aims to predict flight departure delays for Delta Airlines operating out of Hartsfield-Jackson Atlanta International Airport.
 By applying predictive analytics techniques, our team seeks to enhance operational efficiency, improve passenger experience, and minimize financial losses caused by flight delays.